polkadot-fellows/RFCs/text/0008-parachain-bootnodes-dht.md

     // Multiaddresses of the parachain side of the node.
 The list and format are the same as for the `listenAddrs` field of the `identify` protocol. repeated bytes addrs = 2;

     // Genesis hash of the parachain.
+Used to determine the name of the networking protocol to connect to the parachain.
 Untrusted. bytes genesis_hash = 3;

     // So-called "fork ID" of the parachain.
 Used to determine the name of the networking protocol to connect to the parachain.
 Untrusted.